ziplineeci/ziplinee-helm-charts/README.md

-Welcome to the official Helm repository for NextGen CI.
-This repository contains Helm charts for deploying and managing the core components of the NextGen CI platform.
+Welcome to the official Helm repository for Ziplinee CI.
+This repository contains Helm charts for deploying and managing the core components of the Ziplinee CI platform.

 ## Table of Contents